-The Coronavirus (COVID-19) is the first global pandemic to extensively use social media and other forms of technology to keep people connected, informed, safe and
+The Coronavirus (COVID-19) is the first global pandemic to extensively use social media and other forms of technology to keep people connected, informed, safe and productive.
+Simultaneously, the technology we depend on to stay informed

 A type of information tsunami accompanies every epidemic, but there will always be misinformation and rumours.
 This occurrence existed even in the Middle Ages.
 However, this phenomenon is amplified with social media and spreads quicker and wider, much like viruses that travel with individuals and spread further and faster.
 This has presented new challenges where timing is crucial because you have to be faster to fill the void.
 During an outbreak, what's at risk is ensuring that people do the proper thing to manage the disease or limit its impact.
 So, the purpose of the information is to make sure citizens are informed and to make sure they are informed to conduct themselves accordingly (Larson, 2020).